Program types

 Programs are one of the Pismo platform's core objects.
 Once you've set up your Organization, the next step is to implement programs for it.
 Pismo has the following program types.

 Note: Full balance and Zero balance are Pismo platform card network integration models.
-For more information, refer to Full balance versus Zero balance integration in the Card network integration guide.
+For more information, refer to Full balance versus Zero balance integration.

 Program type | Description | Code enum |